jianyangqt/smr_doc/md/3basic_options.md

 HEIDI test, i.e. removing SNPs in low LD or not in LD with the top associated eQTL.
 The default value is 0.05.

-**\--heidi-min-m** minimum requirement of the number of eQTLs used in the HEIDI test.
+**\--heidi-min-m** minimum requirement of the number of cis-SNPs used in the HEIDI test.
 We will skip the HEIDI test if the number of SNPs is smaller than the threshold.
 This is because if the number of SNPs is too small, HEIDI test has little power to detect heterogeneity and possibly generates misleading result.
 The default value is 3.

-**\--heidi-max-m** maximum requirement of the number of eQTLs used in the HEIDI test.
+**\--heidi-max-m** maximum number of eQTLs used in the HEIDI test.
+If the number of cis-SNPs included in the HEIDI test after LD pruning is larger than m, then only the top m SNPs (ranked by eQTL p-value) will be used in the test.
 The default value is 20.

 **\--cis-wind** defines a window centred around the probe to select cis-eQTLs (passing a p-value threshold) for the SMR analysis.
 The